rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH5.md

 - : int -> int = <fun>
 ```

-Note the type assignment `indentity' : '_a -> '_a`.
+Note the type assignment `identity' : '_a -> '_a`.
 The type variables `'_a` specify that the `identity'` function takes an argument of *some* (as yet unknown) type, and returns a value of the same type.
 When we apply the `identity'` function to a number, the type of the `identity'` function becomes `int -> int`, and it is no longer possible to apply it to any other type.

 This behavior is due to the **value restriction**: for an expression to be truly polymorphic, it must be an immutable value, which means 1) it is already fully evaluated, and 2) it can't be modified by an assignment.

 The general point of the value restriction is that mutable values are not polymorphic.
-In addition, function applications are no polymorhpic because evaluating the function might create a mutable value or perform an assignment.
+In addition, function applications are no polymorphic because evaluating the function might create a mutable value or perform an assignment.

 It is usually easy to get around the value restriction by using a technique called **eta-expansion**.
 Suppose we have an expression `e` of function type.
 The expression `(fun x -> e x)` is nearly equivalent - in fact, it is equivalent if `e` does not contain side-effects.
 Consider this redefinition of the `identity'` function: